bach-sh/bach/README.md

 ### @mock

-Mock commands or scripts.
+Mocks the execution of commands or scripts.
+If the command requires different parameters when executed, multiple mock APIs `@@mock` are needed.

+Usage: After `@mock`, specify the complete command to be mocked, and after `===`, define the mock behavior or output.
+For example: `@mock your-command param1 param2 === @stdout out1 out2`

+If `===` is omitted, the default behavior is to invoke the `@dryrun` API to output the command.
+This method is commonly used to mock pipeline commands to prevent random order assertions.
+If you need to pass the input from the pipeline to the output, use the `@mockpipe` API.

 Note:

-- cannot mock commands that have absolute paths.
+- To mock the execution of a script, the script's path must be a relative path, as you cannot mock scripts with absolute paths.
-- If a command is mocked multiple times, only the last mock takes effect
+- If a command is mocked multiple times, only the last mock will take effect.

-Use `===` to split commands and output

-For example:
+Example:

-#### Mock a command that followed by parameters
+#### Mocking a command

-    test-mock-ls() {
     @mock ls file1 === @stdout file2

-        ls file1
+    ls file1 # This will output file2 in the console.
+It lists the file `file1`, but displays `file2`.
+Weird, right?

+    ls foo bar # Since the `ls` command with these specific parameters hasn't been mocked, `ls foo bar` needs to be asserted.

+#### Mocking without specifying behavior or output

+    # Mocking all commands in the pipeline ensures that during assertion, the execution order of commands is consistent with the pipeline order.

+    @mock foo param1 param2
-        ls foo bar
+    @mock bar param1
-    }
-    test-mock-ls-assert() {
-        @out file2 # To list file1, but got file2, It's strange, right?
+    @mock foobar

-        ls foo bar
+    foo param1 param2 | bar param1 | foobar
-    }

 #### Mock commands with complex implementations